 Duncan constructed with a bold style, favoring large-scale, Beaux-Arts-type ornaments, which produced the shocking sophistication of our historic NYC hotel.
 The Wolcott Hotel's audacious, blocky precision made it stand out, combining discipline with exuberance.

 On the lower floor, muscular-carved busts and blocky rustication, sharp leaf work, unyielding strap work, and giant dormers are trademark Duncan elements.

-In September 1903, Architects' and Builders' Magazine described the exterior as “Modern French” and noted the hotel’s “elaborately sculptured decoration.”
+In September 1903, Architects' and Builders' Magazine described the exterior of The Wolcott Hotel as “Modern French” and noted the hotel’s “elaborately sculptured decoration.”

-The interior design of most hotels, The Wolcott Hotel, there is every indication that the interior decoration was carefully planned and executed.
-The Architects' and Builders' Magazine article shows detailed drawings for ceiling decoration and window hanging, and also discusses the “Neo-Greek” vestibule and Louis XVI-style dining room.
+Unlike the interior of most hotels, The Wolcott Hotel interior seemed carefully planned and executed.
+The article shows detailed drawings for ceiling decoration and window hanging and discusses the “Neo-Greek” vestibule and Louis XVI-style dining room.

 An original plan shows the lobby in its present position, but with the office on the right.
 The lobby extended to the rear, under a musicians’ gallery, into the dining room.
 The ground floor had a ladies’ Reception Room, a café, and a Smoking Room, Children's Dining Room, and Palm Room on the sides.